 MIT community members are invited to bring their laptops and tablets to IS&T’s Get Connected with IT @ MIT event on September 3, from 10 a.m. to 4 p.m. in the Z-Center lobby (W35), to get them tagged courtesy of MIT.
 All Institute students, faculty, staff, and affiliates are welcome.

-Laptop tagging and registration is a free service for MIT community members.
+Device tagging and registration is a service sponsored by MIT which is available to Institute community members at no cost.
 It’s offered by Information Systems & Technology (IS&T), with the support of the MIT Police.

 A STOP plate on a lost laptop or tablet can help return it to its rightful owner.
 The plate also works as a visual deterrent for thieves looking to quickly resell equipment.
 The plates are difficult to remove because of the use of superglue, but if thieves are successful at removing it, a “tattoo” stating that it is stolen property is left behind.

 STOP plates do not include a GPS tracking component.